Position title: Ph.D. Student: International Relations | Political Theory

 Thomas is a PhD Student studying gender and international relations.
 His research examines the differences between sexual identity and gender identity and uses this to explain variation in how state leaders and democratic publics perceive threats and their propensity to advocate for the use of force in international relations.
 He is also a Future Faculty Partner with the UW Madison Teaching Academy.

-Prior to coming to Madison, Thomas worked as a Community Engagement Researcher for Portland Community College (PCC) and as a Hatfield Research Fellow for Portland State University (PSU).
-Thomas received his Associate of Arts from PCC (2011) and Bachelor of Science in Political Science from PSU (2013), as well as a Master of Arts in International Relations from the University of Chicago (2014).
+Prior to coming to Madison, Thomas worked in community engagement at Portland Community College (PCC) and as a Hatfield Research Fellow at Portland State University (PSU).
+He received his Associate of Arts from PCC (2011) and Bachelor of Science in Political Science from PSU (2013), as well as a Master of Arts in International Relations from the University of Chicago (2014).

 Honored Instructor Award